pytorch/vision/docs/source/models_new.rst

 .. currentmodule:: torchvision.models.detection

-The following keypoint detection models are available, with or without pre-trained weights:
+The following person keypoint detection models are available, with or without pre-trained weights:

 .. toctree::